 Located in Orange County, Calif., the Irvine Unified School District comprises a community of learners, committed to the highest quality educational experience.
 IUSD educates a diverse population of more than 30,000 K-12 students in 24 elementary schools, six middle schools, four comprehensive high schools and one continuation high school.
 A districtwide strategic plan outlines IUSD’s mission to enable all students to become contributing members of society, empowered with the skills, knowledge and values necessary to meet the challenges of a changing world.

-Higher education opportunities are also readily available once students leave our care.
-The University of California, Irvine (UCI) is a conveniently located university campus.
+Higher education opportunities are also readily available for students who leave our care.
+The University of California, Irvine is a conveniently located university campus.
 UCI and the Irvine Unified School District enjoy a long-standing and mutually beneficial, collaborative working relationship.
-In addition, Irvine Valley College is centrally located and provides a very well-respected two-year community college program.
+In addition, Irvine Valley College is centrally located and provides a highly-respected two-year community college program.
 Satellite campuses for Pepperdine University and National University are also located within the City of Irvine, serving the residents of the community.

 Irvine Unified by the Numbers

 Number of Schools

 Title I schools

 Hispanic or Latino (any race)

 Approximately 12,260 students, or nearly 39 percent, have a primary language other than English.
 More than 5,300 students, or about 17 percent, are limited in their English proficiency.

 IUSD has an annual budget of approximately $230 million, including restricted and unrestricted revenue.
 For more budget information, click here.